bmansfieldRIT/LLVM_notes/README.md

 * llc converts LLVM bytecode to platform specific assembly code
 * then you would run a native assembler to output machine code
-* lli dIRectly executes the LLVM bytecode
+* lli directly executes the LLVM bytecode

 * LLVM-gcc is a modified gcc that can emit LLVM byte code by using -S -emit-LLVM options
 * emits a .ll file